SummaryRead the full fact sheet

 In a long-term relationship, it’s easy to assume you know all there is to know about your partner, but people change.
 Try to be aware of what is happening in your relationship and understand who your partner is and where they are at.

 Stay curious about, but respectful of, each other.
-It is really important to stay up to date about your partner.
+It is really important to stay up to date with your partner.
 Friendship is at the basis of all successful long-term relationships.
 Successful couples tend to be realists who recognise that a relationship will go through ups and downs.

 Seeking help for relationship problems